inveniosoftware/docs-invenio-rdm/docs/reference/checks_config.md

 ## Overview

 The system provides a flexible way to define validation rules for record metadata using JSON stored in the database.
 Rules can check individual fields, compare values, and validate lists of items with complex conditions.
-This schema provides a powerful way to define complex validation logic while remaining human-readable and maintainable.
+This schema provides a powerful way to define complex validation logic while staying human-readable and maintainable.

 ## Rule Configuration